 In Michigan, water in its natural state, including groundwater, is held by the state as sovereign for the benefit of the people.
 Michigan’s 2008 groundwater withdrawal law declares that lakes, streams, and groundwater–indeed springs, seeps, and wetlands–are a singularly connected part of the water cycle.
 The removal of water from one arc of the water cycle affects the other, often substantially.

-It’s time for all legislators regardless of political party to step up on behalf of all of us and protect our public water, the human right to water, and the prohibition of private control and sale of water as a product.
+It’s time for all legislators regardless of political party to step up on behalf of all of us and protect our public water, assert the human right to water, and prohibit private control and sale of water as a product.

 The 2008 law also declares waters of the state, including groundwater, are held in trust for the benefit of citizens, and so does the eight-state Great Lakes Compact, which also dates back to 2008.
 When the singular and connected nature of groundwater and surface water is scientifically understood, that the removal of groundwater is a removal of surface water that is otherwise replenished by the groundwater, courts regularly subject the withdrawal to public trust protections.
 The U.S. Supreme Court, in its 2021 Mississippi v.
 Tennessee ruling, reaffirmed its basic rule that groundwater, like all waters within the boundaries of a state, are subject to exclusive control and ownership of the state, except for navigational servitude and interests.

 The Michigan Supreme Court has recognized that groundwater is not owned by anyone, and to the extent that it is, it is the common property of the state as sovereign.
 So, too has our legislature declared that our lakes, streams, and groundwater are a single hydrological system and that these common waters are held in trust by the State as sovereign.
 Sovereign means people–that’s all of us here in Michigan.